-GROUP 'A': Accounting & Finance Corporate Tax Law and Planning Course Code:MCML-4095(OptionAIII)
+GROUP 'A': Accounting and Finance Corporate Tax Law and Planning Course Code: MCML-4095 (Option AIII)

-Eight questions of equal marks(16 marks each) are to be set, two in each of the four Sections (A-D).Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.Candidates are required to attempt five questions, selecting at least one question from each section.
+Eight questions of equal marks (16 marks) are to be set, two in each of the four Sections (A-D).
+Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
+Questions may be subdivided into parts (not exceeding four).
+Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.